Skip to content

 Basic information

-A unique identifier for the service.
+Service ID A unique identifier for the service.
 Use lowercase letters and hyphens, as this value is used in the API URLs.
 This cannot be renamed once saved.
+Required.

-Determines whether the service is active.
+Service Enabled Determines whether the service is active.
 Enabled by default.
 Switch it off if you do not want to activate the service immediately.
+Required.

-Determines whether the MCP is active for this service.
+MCP Enabled Determines whether the MCP is active for this service.
 Enabled by default.
-Switch it off, since we are using this as an API gateway.
+Since this service is configured as an API gateway, this can be disabled.
+Required.

 API Configuration

-The base path for all routes in the service.
-The path must start with a forward slash (for example, /api/v1/users).
-Including api in the path is optional.
+Base Path The base path for all routes in the service.
+The path must start with a forward slash (for example,` /api/v1/users`).
+Including `api` in the path is optional.
 This cannot be renamed once saved.
+Required.

 CORS Configuration

-The origins (URLs) that can access this service.
+Allowed Origins The origins (URLs) that can access this service.
 Press Enter after each URL to add multiple origins.
 Use * to allow all origins.
+Required.

 • GET